shayenna/HealthyHeadwatersLab_wiki/Field-work/Field-work.md

 #### Field work checklist
 A current field work checklist can be found in Dropbox (Shared HHL Dropbox/Forms/Field-gear-checklist.docx)

+### Transportation
+The Healthy Headwaters Lab has a lab vehicle named CJ (for the license plate!).
+Due to GLIER policies, only staff members are allowed to drive CJ.
+CJ is generally parked behind GLIER in the parking lot, and two sets of keys are held by Catherine and Jess Ives.
+When using CJ, make sure the Healthy Headwaters Lab magnets are placed on the doors so it can be identified as a University vehicle.
+This is especially important when parking on campus to avoid a parking ticket.

 ### Before Leaving GLIER
 * Fill out a Field Activity Plan (Shared HHL Dropbox/Forms/Field-Activity-Plan.docx) and send it to Catherine and Jess Ives.
-(Or Alyssa??)
 The Field Activity Plan will be saved on Dropbox and serve as a partial record of our lab activities.
 * Make sure you have all of the supplies and equipment you need (Complete the [field work checklist])
 * Sign any equipment out on the [Asana Equipment Locations Sheet](https://app.asana.com/0/1128801752832452/board)

-### In the Field (general)
-This gives general information for working in the field.
-More details on protocols for specific types of field work are given below.

 ### When You Return
 * Check in with Catherine and anyone else who knew you were in the field